The Disconnect Between School and the World of Work

 Relying on fear as motivation to learn is at the heart of the test-based system.
 In this system, which is still prevalent in most educational institutions around the world, big end of topic tests and exams are used to motivate students to study.
 It’s important that we recognize our current education system for what it is: a fear-based system of motivating students to learn.

 Fear of failure drives many international school students to ask their parents for a private tutor.
-Fear of getting a beating motivates students who’re raised by a parent who is physically violent if they come home from school with a bad report.
+Fear of getting a beating motivates students who’re raised by a parent who is physically abusive if they come home from school with a bad report, to get good grades.
 Fear of not getting into the university you want motivates IB Diploma students who apply to universities in the UK to stay up until 3am in the morning finishing their school work, because of how demanding the UK university entry requirements often are for IB Diploma students.

 Now you might turn around and say: “Okay Eleni, I see your point.
 But the purpose of going to school is to educate the mind, and to exercise the body, not to educate the heart.
 That’s the parents’ responsibility.”

 And I hear you.
 As teachers, we’re already way too overloaded as it is.
-We’re expected to take on additional roles that in the past were delegated to secretaries (i.e. answering all emails within 24 hours), resource creation companies like textbook companies (i.e. we are expected to create our own virtual learning environment for each class), and create a virtual record of the homework students must do for the next lesson (It used to be that teaching a child how to write their homework down in an agenda was a life skill that they were responsible for…now that responsibility is being added to the already over-burdened classroom teacher).
-All the while, we are systematically deskilling the next generation of students from learning how to organize themselves through the use of a agenda, calendar, or diary.
+We’re expected to take on additional roles that in the past were delegated to secretaries (i.e. answering all emails within 24 hours), resource creation companies like textbook companies (i.e. we are expected to create our own virtual learning environment for each class), and create a virtual record of the homework students must do for the next lesson (It used to be that teaching a child how to write their homework down in an agenda was a life skill that they were responsible for…now that student responsibility is being added to the already over-burdened classroom teacher’s to-do list).
+All the while, we are systematically deskilling the next generation of students from learning how to organize themselves through the use of an agenda, a calendar, a diary.

-But unless we discuss the issue of how we can better cultivate a love for learning (with love as the primary motivating factor, or what some may call “intrinsic motivation”), then we leave it up to chance whether a child will develop a “love for learning” that will make them resilient and resourceful, as opposed to a fear-based motivational style of learning.
+But unless we discuss the issue of how we can better cultivate a love for learning (with love as the primary motivating factor, or what some may call “intrinsic motivation”), then we leave it up to chance whether a child will develop a “love for learning” that will make them resilient and resourceful.

 Maybe it’s time we re-evaluate our priorities.
 What’s more important: Responding to an e-mail within 24 hours, or spending quality time going back to the drawing board to do some deep work.
-To talk about how we can help more students learn how to motivate themselves from a place of love, as opposed to fear, in a test and exam-based education systemt.
+To have curriculum planning meetings with colleagues where we talk about how we can help more students learn how to motivate themselves from a place of love, as opposed to fear, within the inevitable constraints of a test and exam-based education system.

 ENTERING THE WORLD OF WORK DURING A CRISIS

-One of the things Baby Boomers don’t always have is a lived experience of is what it’s like to have your wages frozen, year after year, and your entry into the job market challenged, if they happened to come of age at a time when their country, or the world, was going through an economic crisis.
-The perks and job-for life stability that many educated Baby Boomers enjoyed in their 20s and 30s are often nowhere near those on offer in the current, ever-changing job market.
+One of the things Baby Boomers don’t always have is a lived experience of is what it’s like to have your wages frozen, year after year, and your entry into the job market challenged, because you happened to come of age at a time when your country, or the world, was going through an economic crisis.
+The perks, benefits and job-for life stability that many educated Baby Boomers enjoyed in their 20s and/or 30s are often nowhere near those on offer in the current, ever-changing job market.

 Millennials and young adults who have been called ‘Gen Z’, on average, receive lower wages than their parents did during the boom years.
 Some came of age and saw their wages cut in the 2008 economic crisis.
-Others here in Greece were hit hard by the 2016 austerity measures, and were expected to keep working hard, no matter what the working conditions (external motivation was not an option), because of how high the unemployment rate.
-Then you had those in their 20s who were unemployed struggled to rebuild their confidence and get back on the job market after receiving rejection after rejection.
+Others here in Greece were hit hard by the 2015-6 austerity measures, and were expected to keep working hard, no matter what the working conditions (external motivation was not an option), because of how high the unemployment rate.
+Then you had those in their 20s who were unemployed, who struggles to get their confidence back, as after receiving rejection after rejection after rejection, in their efforts to get back into the job market.

 How is “making lessons fun” for students in school going to prepare them for the emotional and psychological challenges of having to dig deep to motivate yourself to work in times of crisis?
-How many employers actually care to “make work fun” for their workers?
+How many employers actually care to “make work fun” (let alone fair) for their workers?

 Now, some may argue that we already know that life is hard, so we might as well let kids be kids, and enjoy their life before they get out into the real world.